We have saved a total of for our clients since 2015

 Data Protection Rights

 There are seven data protection rights in total.
-Read our guide to Data Protection and Website Owners.
-It provides a comprehensive review of data protection rights and the Data Protection Legislation
+You can read our separate guide to Data Protection for website owners fr a fuller explanation.
+It provides a comprehensive review of data protection rights and the Data Protection Legislation.

 It is not only eCommerce websites that ‘collect’ and ‘process’ personal data.
 If your website uses cookies or has a contact form you will be collecting personal data.